Untitled (collection): Reception

 Untitled received a positive reception from contemporary audiences.
 Many remarked on McQueen's obvious learning from the Givenchy atelier.
 Others were pleased by the newfound sense of maturity in the designs.
 Harriet Quick, then at Vogue, recalled that it brought her to tears: "It was melancholy and uplifting at one and the same time.
 I'll never forget it."
 In the International Herald Tribune, Suzy Menkes described Untitled as a refined version of McQueen's best designs, but felt that despite the lack of novelty, "the fabulous presentation lived up to the hype".
 Amy Spindler of The New York Times felt that the show was unusually mature for McQueen, describing the staging as "gut-wrenching" in its eloquence.

 The show is well-regarded in retrospect.
 Callahan summed it up as his "sexiest, most accomplished show yet".
 Chloe Fox thought it was "McQueen at his most visually ambitious".
 Textile curators Clarissa M. Esguerra and Michaela Hansen identified the tailored dresses as examples of how McQueen adapted traditional tailoring techniques, and the wool fabric used for suits, into experimental dresses that "reveal, conceal, and highlight parts of the body".
 Claire Wilcox wrote that the sponsorship helped McQueen achieve new heights, enabling him to "create the intense dramas he desired, and to commandeer the talented teams that helped realize his brave and bold vision".
 Wilson felt the "accessories and the staging ... lifted this event beyond the realms of a conventional fashion show".

+In 2015, I-D deemed Untitled as one of the defining shows of McQueen's career.
+A 2022 British Vogue article called Untitled one of McQueen's "most fantastical catwalk moments".